AlexanderDLe/appility/README.md

 -   CodeDeploy - Upon CodeBuild completion, CodeDeploy takes the resulting build directory and stores it in an S3 Bucket that is configured to host websites.

 -   CloudFront - CloudFront is AWS' Content Delivery Network (CDN) service.
-I leverage CloudFront to distribute the contents of my website contained in the S3 bucket.
+I leverage CloudFront to distribute the contents of my website contained in the S3 bucket for best performance throughout the network.